top of page

 3. Improve your cash flow handling

-Even when things appear to be going well on paper, cash flow struggles can impact any business.
-To make sure money is going in the right direction, follow these steps:
+Even when things appear to be going well on paper, cash flow struggles can affect any business.
+A start up business coach can help you stay ahead of financial pitfalls and keep money moving in the right direction.
+To ensure your cash is flowing properly, follow these steps:

 Invoice immediately: Don’t wait until the end of the month.